Home decorating in the 1970’s was all about using color.

 Brush-On Paint Design in Yellow.

 Forget about decorating with wallpaper, pictures and mirrors.
 Open your eyes – and your mind – to painted wall designs, as designer Lawrence Peabody did here.
-Notice how the free-form supergraphic on wall flows right onto the conversational seating arrangement. (originally posted this photo over on my previous blog ismoyo.com)
+Notice how the free-form graphic on the wall flows right onto the conversational seating arrangement.

 Living in Purple and Red.